msvalina/msvalina.github.io/content/behavior-and-environment.rst

 This is a story about role of environment in our behavior.
 It's written through my personal journey.
-Lot if it can be looked like and is bragging.
+Lot if it can be `looked like and is bragging`_.
 **Hope is though that you will get some useful info out of it.**
 For not geeks to understand this article here are crude definitions of technologies.
 They are all free and open source technologies: